dmaksimov/docs/advanced/deploying-versions.md

 # Deploying Versions

-Deploying (building) new versions of Directus is a multifaceted process.
-The application and API should be treated as two separate entities, only to be bundled together for a final build.
+> Deploying (building) new versions of Directus is a multifaceted process.
+The Application and API should be treated as two separate entities, which are only bundled together as the Directus Suite in the final step.

 The output of the deploy process is the full "Directus Suite", which is located within the combined build ([`directus/directus`](https://github.com/directus/directus)) repository.
 This codebase is essentially the Directus API ([`directus/api`](https://github.com/directus/api)) with the Directus App ([`directus/app`](https://github.com/directus/app)) included in the `/public/admin/` directory.
 All other differences can be referenced in the following deploy steps.